app-featured

 • ½ cup heavy whipping cream

-6. Crumble bacon over the top and optionally add chopped parsley and 2 tbsp. sour cream.
+• Crumble the bacon over the soup and serve.
+Optional: Garnish with chopped parsley and a bit of sour cream.